Work & Business in France

 - Artists and authors - €47,600.

-There are different arrangement for artistic professions, more of which you can read about in our Newsletter article Becoming an Artist or Author in France.
+Those arrangement for artistic professions you can read our article Becoming an Artist or Author in France.

 If you decide you wish or need to opt for payment of TVA you simply need to write/send a mail to your local tax office - Service des impôts des entreprises.
 The quickest way is simply to use your 'messagerie' in your income tax account.